kjyv/FloBaRoID/README.md

 * at the same time, constrain parameters to physical consistent standard solution space, regardless if input data is well-conditioned or not

 details:
-* optimzied excitation trajectories (parameterized fourier-series to get periodic trajectories)
+* find ideal excitation trajectories with non-linear optimization (as parameterized fourier-series to get periodic trajectories)
-* acceleration and velocity values are derived from position readings, both are zero-phase low-pass filtered
+* velocity and acceleration values are derived from position readings, both are zero-phase low-pass filtered
 * from supplied measurements, it is optionally possible to only select a percentage of well-conditioned data blocks to decrease the overall condition number of the input data
 * implemented estimation methods:
   * weighted least squares instead of ordinary least squares (Zak)
   * estimation of parameter error in addition to absolute parameters using previously known CAD values (Gautier)
-  * determine essential parameters (Gautier), estimating only those that are most relevant for the measurement data and leaving the others unchanged
+  * determine essential parameters (Gautier), estimating only those that are the most certain for the measurement data and leaving the others unchanged
-  * formulating identification and constraints as linear SDP optimization problem (Sousa)
+  * formulating identification and constraints as linear SDP optimization problem to get optimal physical consistent parameters (Sousa)
 * verification with other measurement data
 * save identified values back to URDF file

 requirements for identification:
 * python 2.7
-* python modules: numpy, scipy, sympy, matplotlib, iDynTree, pyyaml, colorama, humanize, pylmi-sdp, cvxopt, pyOpt, (optional: mpi4py < 2.0.0)
+* python modules: numpy, scipy, sympy, matplotlib, iDynTree, pyyaml, colorama, humanize, pylmi-sdp, cvxopt, pyOpt (apply included patch if getting inf's while optimizing trajectories)
 * optionally for output as html: mpld3, jinja2

 requirements for excitation: